-⊠ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI For the quarterly period e ıded March 31, 2017 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file num C CHERRY HILL MORTO CORPOR (Exact name of registrant as ATION N/A (Former name, former address and former iscal year, if changed since last report) (State or Other Maryland Jurisdiction of Incorporation or Organization) 46-1315605 (I.R.S.
-Employer Identification No.) (Ad 301 Harper Drive, Suite 110 Moorestown, New Jersey dress of Principal Executive Offices) 08057 (Zip Code) (877) 870 - (Registrant's Telephone Numb 1934 during the prece quired to be filed by Section 13 or 15(d) of the Securities Exchange was required to file such reports), and (2) has been subject to such the required to be submit y and posted on its corporate Web site, if any, every Interactive Data .405 of this chapter) during the preceding 12 months (or for such shoo \Box an emerging growth c an accelerated filer, a non-accelerated filer, smaller reporting compared elerated filer," "smaller reporting company," and "emerging growth Large accelerated file r 🗆 Accelerated filer \boxtimes Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company Emerging growth con npany has elected not to use the extended transition period for complying v with an ial accounting standards provided pursuant to Section 13(a) -
+(Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2017 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number СНІ ERRY HILL MORTG CORPORA (Exact name of registrant as spe (Former name, former address and former fisca ıl year, if changed since last report) (State or Other Jurisd Maryland iction of Organization) 46-1315605 (I.R.S.
+Employer Identification No.) Mo Harper Drive, Suite 110 orestown, New Jersey f Principal Executive Offices) 08057 (Zip Code) (877) 870 - 700 (Registrant's Telephone Number, months (or for such shorter period that the registrant wa ed to be filed by Section 13 or 15(d) of the Securities Exchans required to file such reports), and (2) has been subject to so required to be submitted and nd posted on its corporate Web site, if any, every Interactive 5 of this chapter) during the preceding 12 months (or for suc y.
+See the definitions of "large accelerated filer," "acceler accelerated filer, a non-accelerated filer, smaller reporting corated filer," "smaller reporting company," and "emerging gro Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company \boxtimes th company, indicate by check mark if the registrant has unting standards provided pursuant to Section 13(a) of the elected not to use the extended transition period for complying Exchange Act. \Box ing with any